 Nutter Represents First Commons Bank in Proposed Merger with Brookline BankPrint PDF

 Nutter advised First Commons Bank, N.A. in its proposed merger with Brookline Bank, a wholly-owned subsidiary of Brookline Bancorp, Inc. (NASDAQ: BRKL).
-Michael Krebs, chair of Nutter’s Corporate and Transactions Department and co-chair of the Banking and Finance practice group, led the legal team, which included Erin Anderman, Matthew Hanaghan, Tom Powers, Meghan Kelly, and Blake Tyler on corporate matters; Elizabeth Norman on tax issues; Michael Mooney, Liam O'Connell, Crescent Moran Chasteen, and Erin Whitney on executive compensation and labor matters; and Gary Gill-Austern and Matthew Snell on real estate matters.
+Michael Krebs, chair of Nutter’s Corporate and Transactions Department and co-chair of the Banking and Finance practice group, led the legal team, which included Erin Anderman, Matthew Hanaghan, Meghan Kelly, and Blake Tyler on corporate matters; Elizabeth Norman on tax issues; Michael Mooney, Liam O'Connell, Crescent Moran Chasteen, and Erin Whitney on executive compensation and labor matters; and Gary Gill-Austern and Matthew Snell on real estate matters.

 First Commons Bank is a privately held national banking association with approximately $324 million in assets as of June 30, 2017 located in Newton and Wellesley, Massachusetts.
 First Commons Bank opened for business in July 2009.
 Brookline Bancorp expects that upon completion of the merger its total assets will be approximately $7.1 billion.